Cloud-SPAN/cloud-admin-guide-1-setting-work-environments/_episodes/03-configure-linux-environment.md

 ![Screen shot of AWS Console page in a browser showing the AWS CloudShell terminal with command lines for install and run one of the Scripts circled](../fig/config-linux-env/06-aws-cloudshell-installing-the-scripts.png){: width="900px"}

-The script `main_aws_instances_create.sh` is one the Scripts installed in `~/.local/bincsaws`.
+The script `csinstances_create.sh` is one the Scripts installed in `~/.local/bincsaws`.
 You can see in the screenshot that it was not found by the *terminal* before `source` was run to update the execution path, but thereafter it was found and run.
-As it requires a parameter (the name of a file), `main_aws_instances_create.sh` only displayed the usage message and finished.
+As it requires a parameter (the name of a file), `csinstances_create.sh` only displayed the usage message and finished.

 Your AWS CloudShell environment is now configured to use the Scripts in the next lesson: [Managing AWS Instances](https://cloud-span.github.io/cloud-admin-guide-2-managing-aws-instances/).